 Make these tasty polenta chips with just a few pantry ingredients!

 Polenta - I use quick-cook (aka instant) as it's faster.
-You can also use pre-cooked, just cut into fries and toss with the herbs and cheese, then brush with oil and bake.
+You can also use pre-cooked, which comes in a tube, just cut into fries and toss with the herbs and cheese, then brush with oil and bake.
 If you use non-instant Polenta, you'll need to cook it on the stove a little longer.
 Just keep cooking until it's thick and pulls away from the sides of the pan.
 It could take 25 minutes.

 Parmesan - I use vegetarian parmesan as I'm veggie.
 To make it vegan, try my vegan parmesan cheese or use nutritional yeast.

 Herbs & spices - I've gone for dried Italian herbs (oregano and thyme) and garlic powder, but you can adapt the flavor to whatever herbs you have.
 Rosemary or Herbs de Provence are also tasty.

 The polenta will need to firm up in the fridge, which will take a few hours.
 You can leave it overnight, too, so it's perfect as a make-ahead recipe.
 When you're ready, just cut, bake, and eat!

 You can also use pre-cooked polenta (the stuff in the tube).
 Just cut it into fry shapes and toss it with the herbs and cheese, oil lightly and bake.
 That makes it a super quick side dish!